Collective Intelligence in Endangered Democracies

 As democracies around the world are under threat, how much can digital citizen participation address current challenges such as, for example, social problems resulting from the Covid-19 pandemic and the spread of fake news in electoral processes?
 Our research aims to tackle those questions by investigating a powerful resource civil society makes available to democratic governments: collective intelligence.
 The latter draws on digital technology to source, aggregate, and share knowledge, information, and data in order to solve public problems, as well as to formulate and implement more legitimate and democratic policies.

-We seek to investigate the potential of collective intelligence to address challenges to democracy in Brazil – a country historically characterized by deep inequalities and low state capacity, and currently threatened by polarization, populism, and authoritarianism.
+In the project "Collective Intelligence in Endangered Democracies: Can Digital Technology Enable Civil Society to Fight Democracy’s Threats?", we seek to investigate the potential of collective intelligence to address challenges to democracy in Brazil – a country historically characterized by deep inequalities and low state capacity, and currently threatened by polarization, populism, and authoritarianism.
 Brazil is the world’s second country most affected by the Covid-19 pandemic, in part due to the government’s unwillingness to respond to the health emergency and its active role on the dissemination of misinformation.
 Brazil has also a strong civil society, a pioneering experience with participatory institutions, and relatively high rates of internet penetration.
 These factors have contributed to an exponential increase on forms of digital-based citizen engagement in recent years, among which many rely on collective intelligence.

 Our research project is divided in two stages: